Peter-Thibodeau/salary_survey/salary-survey-presentation.md

-# What Industries Have Pay Equity for Minorities?
+# What industries offer the best pay for minorities?
 To find the industries that are most welcoming to minorities, I will answering the following questions:
 1. What are the average salaries for each gender by industry
 2. What are the average salaries for each gender with a college education by industry